 Gwen Lachelt is a La Plata County Commissioner in the state of Colorado.
 In 2012, running on a pro-conservation platform, she narrowly defeated a six-year incumbent.
 In 2016, running on her solid conservation record, Lachelt defeated her challenger in an anti-environment election year.
 Gwen was born in New Mexico and raised in Alaska and Colorado.
 Since graduating from Fort Lewis College in 1985, she’s helped create BearSmart, Durango Community Access Television, and the San Juan Citizens Alliance.
 She is the founder and past director of Earthworks’ Oil & Gas Accountability Project.

 Jessica Pace worked as a news journalist in Colorado and her native Tennessee prior to joining Western Leaders Network.
 As a reporter in Nashville, she covered state and county government and public education.
 She moved to Durango two weeks after the August 2015 Gold King Mine spill to work for The Durango Herald, where she covered topics including county government, real estate, water policy and infrastructure, the extractive resource industry and tribal issues.
-She is interested in all things that affect and influence land, water, people and politics in the West.

 Ann Watson was most recently employed by the Bureau of Indian Affairs at the Zuni Agency as the Natural Resource Manager where she oversaw the operation of natural resources, environmental management systems and agriculture programs.
 Her ecological expertise is in fishery biology and riparian and watershed management.
 Prior to the Bureau of Indian Affairs, she worked for the Santo Domingo Tribe, U.S. Fish and Wildlife Service in Tucson, Arizona, and the Bureau of Land Management in Rawlins, Wyoming.
 She has worked on a variety of rangeland and wildlife issues on public lands.
 Ann helped initiate the administration of the Colorado River Cutthroat Trout Restoration Project and worked with the Middle Rio Grande Conservation Group to help restore native Rio Grande Silvery Minnow habitat.
 She has traveled extensively around the southern hemisphere and learned a great deal about global natural resource management issues.
 Ann is an avid cyclist, cross-country skier and reader.